-My own contribution to this issue is another installment about the Primel metrology I introduced in the last issue, this time covering the topic of angular mechanics.
-Perhaps considering how to adapt a coherent dozenal-metric metrology to the physics of objects turning can help us all contemplate how to turn things around in these times.
+My own contribution to this issue is another installment about the Primel metrology I introduced in the last issue, this time delving into the topic of angular mechanics.
+Perhaps a demonstration that a coherent dozenal-metric system of measurement can be adapted to cover the physics of rotating things can inspire further confidence that we can all adapt to the times and get things turned around. ©

 Professor Lloyd Strickland of Manchester Metropolitan University in Great Britain has discovered a remarkable bit of manuscript by none other than the mathematician and philosopher Gottfried Wilhelm Leibniz.
-It shows a fascinating glimpse at how Leibniz, more than 230_z years ago, was analyzing the properties of dozenal base.
-This manuscript has never been published before, but Professor Strickland thought of us and graciously offered the Bulletin first dibs at making it public.
+It shows a fascinating glimpse at how Leibniz, more than 230_z years ago, was analyzing the properties of the duodecimal base-and doing so, of course, in Latin, per the custom of scientists of that era.
+This historically interesting manuscript has never been published before, but Professor Strickland thought of us, and graciously offered to give the Bulletin first dibs at bringing it to light.

-Our own Professor Jay Schiffman, DSA Treasurer, offers another of his mathematical morsels, analyzing magic squares, including magic squares containing primes, in both decimal and dozenal base.
+Our own Professor Jay Schiffman, DSA Treasurer, offers another prime morsel of mathematical magic, using both decimal and dozenal base to analyze third-order magic squares, including magic squares containing primes.

 One of our younger members, Andon Epp, who came to an Annual Meeting with his parents a few years ago, has written a nice retrospective on the old British pound-shillings-pence currency, complementing it with research on what dozenalists have more recently speculated concerning what a truly dozenal currency might look like.
 We're encouraged for the future that such thoughtful youths are stepping up to participate.
-Our recently departed emeritus member Gene Zirkel, longest-serving by far, got his own start in the society writing an article for the Bulletin nearly six dozen years ago, when he was not much older than Andon is now.

-In fact, Michael de Vlieger, DSA Secretary and former editor of the Bulletin, is right now in the process of putting together another issue, to be published shortly after this one, which will be completely devoted as a tribute to Gene Zirkel.
-Look for that to arrive early in 1207_z .
+In fact, our recently departed emeritus member Gene Zirkel, longest-serving by far, got his own start in the society writing an article for the Bulletin nearly six dozen years ago, when he was not much older than Andon is now.
+As I write this, Michael de Vlieger, DSA Secretary and former editor of the Bulletin, is putting together a bonus issue completely devoted to a tribute to Gene Zirkel and his long career as a dozenalist and educator.
+Look for that to be published early in 1207_z .